Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/5-amazing-chrome-accessibility-tools-you-didnt-know.md

 A big thing when it comes to accessibility is contrast.
 We also saw this in our vision deficiency item.

-Google Chrome has a quick way to show contrast in a certain element.
+Google Chrome has a quick way to show contrast in a specific element.

 To open the Contrast ratio, we need to open Chrome DevTools.
 Then inspect a text element and find a color box.